Disc Golf, Foot Golf & Topgolf

 With more than 12 golf clubs to choose from, the Tualatin Valley has earned its place as a premier golf destination.
 However, for those who would rather play golf on a smaller scale, two attractions are the perfect diversion for golfers and non-golfers alike.

 Play 18 holes of miniature golf at Tualatin Island Greens, where each hold in the putting green is a miniature-scale version of some of the toughest golf holes throughout the country.

-Tualatin Valley’s newest attraction is Topgolf, a premier, state-of-the-art entertainment complex in Hillsboro, featuring point-scoring golf games for all skill levels.
+One of Tualatin Valley’s newest attractions is Topgolf, a premier, state-of-the-art entertainment complex in Hillsboro, featuring point-scoring golf games for all skill levels.
 Topgolf has 102 putting bays, encompassing three floors, plus a rooftop terrace, sleek bars and great music.